Kinto/kinto/docs/configuration/settings.rst

 .. warning::

-    This is considered as a dangerous zone and should be used with caution.
+    This is considered an advanced configuration feature and should be used with caution.

-    Later, a better formalism should be introduced to easily allow addition or removal of steps, without repeating the whole list and without relying on internal functions location.

 .. code-block:: ini